10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 9. Abu Garcia Black Max

-For anglers who are looking for a solid choice that is about as budget-friendly as you’ll find, look no further than the Abu Garcia Black Max.
-This reel is made to the same high quality standards that other Abu Garcia products are manufactured with and maintains a surprising level of quality for a reel that’s priced well below some of the other options on my list.
+For anglers looking for a solid choice that is about as budget-friendly as you’ll find, look no further than the Abu Garcia Black Max.
+This reel is made to the same high quality standards that other Abu Garcia products are manufactured with and maintains a surprising quality level for a reel priced well below some of the other options on my list.

 What I Like About It

-This model’s MagTrax braking system is one that helps to guard against the possibility of anglers easily backlashing their line, but it doesn’t feature the same premium-level braking systems that other models on my list have.
-Nevertheless, this reel is a solid addition to my list and it certainly won’t disappoint anyone hoping to find a good, affordable baitcasting reel.
+This model’s MagTrax braking system helps to guard against the possibility of anglers easily backlashing their line.
+It doesn’t feature the same premium-level braking systems that other models on my list have.
+Nevertheless, this reel is a solid addition to my list and certainly won’t disappoint anyone hoping to find a good, affordable baitcasting reel.

 Pros: